JuliBoii/CPP23/Module_2_Setup/Notes.md

 [_Side Note:_ Many of these installations are easier using package managers like Homebrew](https://brew.sh/)

 ### _Another Note:_ For this project I will be using JetBrains' Fleet Editor, rather than VS Code.
+Just a matter of preference.